OBD-II Data Logging With Raspberry Pi And PiCAN2 CAN Bus Interface

 However, please assure that you solder the onboard jumpers to support OBD-II as shown in the image.

 For further information, please see the board's user manual.

 2. Connecting to the PiCAN's terminal

 In this case, you will need an OBD-II open-ended cable, which requires some careful attention to the wiring.

 Please pay attention to the OBD-II connector's pinout and wire coloring and how to connect the signals (CAN_H, CAN_L, power supply) to the terminal.

-In regards to the software, many users start with the standard PiCAN tools such as candump (again, see the user manual), however, without understanding which CAN Bus baud rate they should use (by the way, in most cases, it's 500k), and it is mandatory that you match the baud rate between the board and your vehicle.
+In regards to the software, many users start with the standard PiCAN tools such as candump (again, see the user manual), however, without understanding which CAN Bus baud rate they should use (in most cases, it's 500k, but that is not guaranteed for each vehicle), and it is mandatory that you match the baud rate between the board and your vehicle.

 Also, in case your setup still doesn't work, please assure that you know your OBD-II, because the diagnostics port provides several options and they may change depending on the vehicle's brand, type, and age.
 For more information, see https://en.wikipedia.org/wiki/On-board_diagnostic...

 Another point where users get confused, especially when reading the CAN data doesn't work, are the correct setting in the /boot/config.txt file.
 To make it a point, there is only one version that works (despite some misleading online forum entries I've seen):